 Thomas Ogden’s practice encompasses a broad range of commercial litigation and arbitration, with a particular focus on international arbitration, professional liability, civil fraud, construction and engineering, information technology and banking and financial services disputes.

-Tom is ranked as a Leading Junior in Legal 500.
-Comments include: ‘He is deft at distilling obscure legal and technical issues into clear strategic advice’, ‘very hardworking, knowledgeable’ (Legal 500, 2019); ‘He has a keen eye for detail while delivering good strategic advice for the client’, ‘very strong on the technical points’ (Legal 500, 2017); ‘He has a calm and reassuring demeanour, which instils confidence’ (Legal 500, 2016); “an astute and insightful junior” (Legal 500, 2015); “recommended for his wonderful drafting style, and superb attention to detail” (Legal 500, 2014).
+Tom is ranked as a Leading Junior in Chambers and Partners and Legal 500.
+Comments include: ‘He consistently manages to pick out the key points from a complex dispute quickly and efficiently‘’ (Legal 500, 2021); ‘He is deft at distilling obscure legal and technical issues into clear strategic advice’, ‘very hardworking, knowledgeable’ (Legal 500, 2019); ‘He has a keen eye for detail while delivering good strategic advice for the client’, ‘very strong on the technical points’ (Legal 500, 2017); ‘He has a calm and reassuring demeanour, which instils confidence’ (Legal 500, 2016); “an astute and insightful junior” (Legal 500, 2015); “recommended for his wonderful drafting style, and superb attention to detail” (Legal 500, 2014).

-- Acting in a dispute between two prominent Russian individuals relating to an alleged conspiracy to misappropriate assets.
+- Acting as sole Counsel in a dispute between two prominent Russian individuals relating to an alleged conspiracy to misappropriate assets.

 Further details of Tom’s practice and experience can be found below.